timusus/Shuttle/CONTRIBUTING.md

 One of the main reasons for open sourcing Shuttle is to get some help from fellow programmers.
 I encourage you to make pull requests, and I will do my best to look over them, and either approve, provide constructive criticism, or improve upon them myself before merging.

+Keep in mind that Shuttle is currently on the Play Store, as a free and paid app.
+The paid features are open source and visible in this repository.
+I do make money from these features, and the current plan is to continue to do so.
+If you feel that it's unfair for me to profit from your contributions, I encourage you to away from the paid aspects of the app, including:

+- Folder browsing
+- Chromecast
+- Theming
+- Tag editing

+Feel free to open an issue if you have any questions/concerns on this matter.

 If you plan on working on a new feature, changing the existing code in some significant way, or make UI changes, please create an issue where we can discuss the idea/implementation/UI before working on it.

 Please be aware of and try to keep under the 65k method limit (Shuttle is precariously close at the moment).